 Black hair is personal to Black people, especially women who I found growing up and even today working at a university with many in the student body, made to feel that it is “a constant source of deep deep shame” as said by Dabiri in her book.
 Having spoken to a few of Northampton’s Black female students about this, much of the criticism of hair does not come from White people (though they are also culpable), it comes from Black men whose own standards of beauty can often be European.
 Straight hair and lighter skin over Afro coils and darker skin.

-Dual-heritage, from a White Trinidadian mother and Black Nigerian father, Emma Dabiri was not born with the loose hair common to her skin tone, a lighter skin tone.
-Through Don’t Touch My Hair, Dabiri takes us on a tour of race and society; history, Black politics and White power and how they all have elements tied up together.
+Mixed-Race, though racialised as Black, from a White Trinidadian mother and Black Nigerian father, Emma Dabiri has tightly-coiled hair.
+Through Don’t Touch My Hair, she takes us on a tour of race and society; history, Black politics and White power and how they all have elements tied up together.
 It’s in the colouring, incl. oral storytelling, colonialism (and decolonisation), popular culture and cosmology.

 Even as a youth, as one who would become a Black man, my own hair was donned “wild” and “unruly” by those who dictated what beauty looked like.
 I did a degree where we read books that described Black people as savages.
 Before we get to hair, Black bodies were shunned and hated, in: art, literature, films… going back to works of cinema like Birth of Nation often said to be responsible for resurgence of the Klu Klux Klan.